gretchenfrage/reflex/README.md

 ## reflex

-**This project is in pre-release status, and is not currently operation.**
+**This project is in pre-release status, and is not currently operational.**

 > what?